SukiMizuhiki/SukiMizuhiki/README.md

-- 👋 Hi, I’m @Mizuhiki
+- 👋 Hi, I’m @SukiMizuhiki
 - 👀 I spend a random ammount of time developing software to modifying software as well as Game Server code.
 - 🌱 I’m learning more about Python, Kotlinlang,Java,C,C++ as well as HTML
 - 📫 How to reach me, You can reach me on discord at mizuhiki.